danmichaeljones/blendz/docs/source/specifyTemplates.rst

   path = path/to/template1.txt
   type = late

+When using custom templates, the configuration option ``template_set_path`` should point to the folder containing your ntemplate set file, and ``template_set`` should be the full filename, including the file extension.

-Each template is then specified by a plaintext file of two columns, wavelength (Angstroms) in the first, and spectral flux density (in **UNITS**) in the second, separated by whitespace, e.g.
+Each template refered to in the template set file is then specified by a plaintext file of two columns, wavelength (Angstroms) in the first, and spectral flux density (in **UNITS**) in the second, separated by whitespace, e.g.

 .. code:: ini